 The test drive will provide all the necessary answers to your doubts which will help you decide if this is the right car for you.
-Don’t overlook this step, and don’t fall into the trap of aggressive sales pitch by the dedicated salesperson.
+Don’t overlook this step, and don’t fall into the trap of an aggressive sales pitch by a dedicated salesperson.

 - Take the vehicle to a route that includes rough pavement, highways, hills, and tight corners.

-- Keep the cabin silent by turning off the radio and pay attention to braking, acceleration, seat comfort, and visibility.
+- Keep the cabin silent by turning off the radio and paying attention to braking, acceleration, seat comfort, and visibility.

 - Check the boot space and the second-row legroom, under-thigh support.